zond/firefox/toolkit/components/url-classifier/chromium/README.txt

 - Change the package namespace to 'mozilla.safebrowsing.v5'
 - Remove unnecessary imports and annotations.
 - Remove unnecessary options.
+- Replace the google.protobuf.Duration with a local Duration message with the same format.
 - Remove the service section that is not used in Gecko.
 - Add option to enable optimization for the lite runtime.